Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 Naive Bayes assumes every feature is independent of all other features, conditional on the class labels of the outcome variable.
 This assumption contradicts the assumption of interactions in the logistic regression section above.
-However, it is still worth a try to fit a Naive Bayes model with all features.
+However, it is still worth a try to fit Naive Bayes with all features.

 #### KNN

 KNN measures “distances” between features, which is not strictly appropriate for this data set with categorical features since the distances between categories are not clear.
-However, it is still worth a try to fit a KNN model with all features.
+However, it is still worth a try to fit KNN with all features.
 I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.

 #### Random forest